FairRootGroup/FairMQ/examples/MQ/3-dds/README.md

 ##### 8. (optional) Use example command UI to check state of the devices

 A simple utility (fairmq-dds-command-ui) is included with FairRoot to send commands to devices and receive replies from them.
 The utility uses the DDS intercom library to send "check-state" string to all devices, to which they reply with their ID and state they are in.
 The utility also allows requesting state changes from devices.
-To let the device listen to the commands from the utility, start the device with `--control <ddsControlPluginLibraryName>` cmd option (see example XML topology).
+To let the device listen to the commands from the utility, start the device with `-S "<@FAIRROOT_INSTALL_DIR@/lib" -P dds` cmd option (see example XML topology).

 To see it in action, start the fairmq-dds-command-ui while the topology is running.